 The NWS noted that Regional Transport Partnerships are important delivery partners in realising the vision of the Strategy.

-A list of "Initial Recommendations for Action" is included within the NWS, and an Action Plan is due to be published in the Spring of 2016.
+A list of "Initial Recommendations for Action" is included within the NTS, with a full Action Plan Overview 2016 - 20126 published in 2016.

 5.2.3 Cycling Action Plan for Scotland